Oracle69digitalmarketing/SuperfanVerified/deployment.md

 ## Prerequisites

-*   An AWS account with the AWS CLI installed and configured.
+*   An AWS account with the AWS CLI installed and configured with a user that has administrator permissions (for the initial deployment).
 *   A GitHub, GitLab, or Bitbucket account with your project's code.
 *   Node.js and npm installed on your local machine.
 *   The Serverless Framework installed globally (`npm install -g serverless`).